dotse/tls-fed-auth/tls-fed-auth.md

 1. Find possible server candidates by filtering the remote entity's list of servers based on tags.
 2. Connect to the server URI.
 Include the entity's list of certificate issuers in the TLS clients list of trusted CAs, or trust the listed pins explicitly.
-3. If pinning was not used, validate the received server certificate using the entity's published pins.
+3. If pinning is not used during the TLS handshake, the client MUST perform a post-connection validation against the entity's published pins.
 4. Commence transactions.